nightroman/FarNet/FSharpFar/README.md

 ## <a id="configuration"/> Configuration

-Each session is associated with its configuration file path, existing or not.
+Each interactive session is associated with its configuration file path, existing or not.
 In the latter case, the path is just used as a session ID.

 Editor services are looking for a configuration file `*.fs.ini` in the source directory.